hifibuddy/hifi-buddy/hifi-buddy-app/README.md

 ## Quickstart

+### macOS — install the app

+1. Download [**`HiFi-Buddy.dmg`**](https://github.com/hifibuddy/hifi-buddy/releases/latest/download/HiFi-Buddy.dmg) (~18 MB, Apple Silicon)
+2. Open the DMG, drag **HiFi Buddy** into `/Applications`
+3. **First launch**: right-click → **Open** → confirm "Open Anyway" once.
+The app is unsigned in v1.x; one-time Gatekeeper confirmation, then double-click works normally
+4. The app shows a soundwave icon in the menu bar and auto-opens your default browser at `http://127.0.0.1:8090/`

+Quit from the menu bar icon.
+Everything you configure lives at `~/.hifi-buddy/` — back up the folder to migrate to another machine.

+### Run from source (Linux, contributors, anyone without a Mac)

 ```bash
 git clone https://github.com/hifibuddy/hifi-buddy.git
 cd hifi-buddy/hifi-buddy-app
 python3 server.py
 ```

 Then open **http://127.0.0.1:8090/** in your browser.
 (Use `127.0.0.1`, **not** `localhost` — Spotify's OAuth requires the loopback IP form for HTTP redirect URIs.)
 To use a different port: `PORT=8200 python3 server.py`.

 No build step, no dependencies, no Node, no bundler.
 Pure Python 3 stdlib + vanilla browser JS.
+Building the macOS app yourself: see [docs/BUILDING.md](./docs/BUILDING.md).

 ## Setup